obsproject/obs-websocket/docs/partials/introduction.md

 }
 ```
 - `op` is a `WebSocketOpCode` OpCode.
-- `d` is an object of the data keys associated with the operation.
+- `d` is an object of the data fields associated with the operation.

 ---